kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

 ## Tagging

-If your cluster supports tagging servers, you have the ability to tag all resources created by the cluster in the `cluster.yaml` file.
+You have the ability to tag all resources created by the cluster in the `cluster.yaml` file.
 Here is an example how to configure tagging:

 ```yaml
 apiVersion: infrastructure.cluster.x-k8s.io/v1alpha4